genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 The Methylation Navigator page contains the following sections:

-1. **Groups Information** section summarise the information on the created groups of samples to be tested.
+1. The **Groups Information** section summarise the information on the created groups of samples to be tested.

 .. image:: images/MN-regions-group-info.png

-2. **Top Differentially Methylated Regions** table shows all the detected regions that are differentially methylated in the selected group compared to either the average of the other groups or a control group (if it is set).
+2. The **Top Differentially Methylated Regions** table shows all the detected regions that are differentially methylated in the selected group compared to either the average of the other groups or a control group (if it is set).